- Economic Forces in American Hi…

-EFIAH lessons allow students to ‘re-live’ history by taking an active role in the choices that individuals had to make during key historical events – rather than just reading or hearing about it.
-Economic Forces in American History is a “must-take” course for any student interested in learning more about the importance of American history, economics, and leadership, and is a complement to the Economics for Leaders (EFL) curriculum.
+EFAH lessons allow students to ‘re-live’ history by taking an active role in the choices that individuals had to make during key historical events – rather than just reading or hearing about it.
+Economic Forces in American History is a “must-take” course for any student interested in learning more about the importance of American history, economics, and leadership.

 Who Can Apply?

 Students who are current sophomores or juniors in high school are eligible to attend an EFAH program.
-Students must have completed economics coursework or have already attended EFL are also encouraged to apply to EFIAH, as long as they have not yet started their senior year of high school.
+Students must have completed economics coursework or have already attended EFL to be able to attend EFAH, as long as they have not yet started their senior year of high school.

 Admission to EFIAH is competitive, with acceptances based on leadership potential, maturity, and vision.
-Above all, EFIAH participants are intelligent and articulate students who will benefit from this unique educational experience.
+Above all, EFAH participants are intelligent and articulate students who will benefit from this unique educational experience.

 Applications are considered, reviewed, and accepted on a rolling basis.
 Space is limited at each site, so we encourage students to apply early to increase their chance of admittance to their preferred site.
-Students who apply by the early decision deadline and are accepted will receive a $300 tuition discount and priority placement into the program of their choice.
-About 30-40 students are accepted at each site, dependent on COVID restrictions on campus.
+Students who apply by the early decision deadline and are accepted will receive a $200 tuition discount and priority placement into the program of their choice.
+Approximately 25-40 students are accepted at each site, dependent on COVID restrictions on campus.

-Through a partnership with the University of Colorado, Colorado Springs, two semester hours of undergraduate credit are available to students attending the EFIAH program.
+Through a partnership with the University of Colorado, Colorado Springs, two semester hours of undergraduate credit are available to students attending the EFAH program.
 There is an additional fee of $244 for the credits, and students who opt to receive the credit must complete additional assignments.
-Information can be found on the right under College Credit for EFAH, but further registration instructions on how to sign up for the credits will be provided in orientation information to accepted students.
+Information can be found on the right under College Credit for EFAH, but further registration instructions on how to sign up for the credits will be provided in orientation information to accepted students

 Scholarships and Tuition Assistance